 - Armed Robbery

 - Certain Domestic Violence Crimes

 What is the Punishment for a Felony Charge?

 The majority of states in the U.S. assign felony charges to a specific class or category that then determines their punishment.
 In the state of Louisiana, however, if the judge determines a defendant can be punishable by over a year in prison due to their crime, it will be considered a felony charge.

 While a felony charge is determined based on whether the crime can be punishable by 1+ years in prison, that doesn’t necessarily mean it will be.
 It simply means that the crime committed can be (and often likely is) punishable by over a year of imprisonment.
-The actual sentence may be anywhere from 0 days to up to a lifetime in prison, depending on the severity of the crime.
+The actual sentence for a felony criminal conviction may be anywhere from 0 days to up to a lifetime in prison, depending on the severity of the crime.